FEISystems/ca-adpq-prototype/devops/Docker Environment Builds.md

 The first contains the .Net Core web application.
 The second contains a MySQL based image that creates the starting database for the web application.

+In order to clean up the influx of stale Docker Images due to refreshing from remote repositories with Watchtower we implemented a cron job.
+We added a one line cron job to the crontab of the user that manages the Docker Engine.  'sudo crontab -e' will allow you to edit said users crontab.
+The command follows:

+@daily docker rmi $(docker images --filter "dangling=true" -q --no-trunc)

 #QC:Latest
 QC servers are hosted on the internal FEi cloud and not accessible from outside of our network